isomerpages/iras-taxacademy/index.md

   the Inland Revenue Authority of Singapore to raise the professional competency of the tax community.
 permalink: /
-notification: Tax Academy has implemented TraceTogether-only SafeEntry.
-Please either download the TraceTogether application or bring the TraceTogether token for SafeEntry check-in at our office.
-Our office is open every Monday from 10a.m. to 4p.m.
+notification: Our office is closed until further notice but programmes are still running online.
 For the latest updates on our programmes, please refer to the respective pages on this website.
 For enquiries, please contact us via <a href="https://form.gov.sg/#!/5d2c51283703d80011e52615">Enquiries and Feedback Form.</a>